Buffer Overflow Definition

 Even when attackers cannot execute arbitrary code, a buffer overflow often causes a crash.
 This then leads to a denial of service (DoS) that impacts application and process availability.

 Address space layout randomization (ASLR).
 Address space layout randomization arranges important data areas randomly in the address space of a process.
 This type of virtual memory address randomization locates variables and functions to make buffer overflow exploitation more difficult, though still possible.
 This approach also stops internet worms by forcing attackers to tailor their exploitation attempts to each individual system.

 Deep packet inspection (DPI) or packet scanning.
 This technique detects elementary, remote attempts to exploit buffer overflows at the network perimeter.
 The technique blocks NOP-sleds, long series of No-Operation instructions, and packets which have the signatures of known attacks using attack heuristics and attack signatures.

 However, DPI or packet scanning is a basic and less effective method that can only work against known attacks.
 This technique is also vulnerable to encoding.

 Buffer overflow testing tools.
 These tools vary, but their general goal is to detect buffer overflows, identify their causes, and patch those weaknesses.
 Edge case testing, fuzzing, and static analysis are all methods of automated buffer overflow testing.

-The Avi platform serves as a gateway to your application, providing an out-of-the-box security solution for buffer overflow attacks.
-Avi prevents illegal requests from reaching your applications, blocking them from triggering a buffer overflow state.
+The VMware NSX Advanced Load Balancer application delivery platform serves as a gateway to your application, providing an out-of-the-box security solution for buffer overflow attacks.
+VMware NSX Advanced Load Balancer prevents illegal requests from reaching your applications, blocking them from triggering a buffer overflow state.
 The platform also offers multi-layered application and website protection.